 An All Souls’ Day service will be on or near 2nd November and will remember those who have died at any time and in any way; a Remembrance Service around 11th November will be specifically about people who have died in the world wars or armed service; a ‘Thanksgiving and Remembering’ service, or special remembering activity, can be held with any focus and at any time.
 Loss is often compounded and any specific service or activity will remind people of unresolved past or present loss and pain.
 There is often a need to ‘do’ something and to ‘mark’ a loss to help to bring closure and healing.

-Below are some resources, which our partners at HOPE Together have created, which you can use to plan and publicise your activities.
+Below are some resources which you can use to plan and publicise your activities.
 They include editable invitations and posters to let people in your community know that you are offering special services or activities to give time and space for reflection for those grieving.
 Creative ideas and liturgies are also included and give away helpful resources.
 Do let us know of others that could be shared.

 The Church of England has many good resources: